AccountGo/accountgo/docs/README.md

 Note: Your wwwroot folder should be look like this

 # Run "Api" project
 1. Run the api by typing "dotnet run".
 Make sure you CD to api project.
 2. In api/appsettings.json, update properly your "LocalConnection" connection string.
 3. In api/Startup.cs, then ConfigureServices method, set connectionString = Configuration["Data:LocalConnection:ConnectionString"];

+# Publish Database
+This requires improvement for easy deployment and initialization.
+This instruction is old which uses Visual Studio instead of Visual Studio Code.
+1. Open solution in VS. The SQL Database project is under Database\SQL.Accountgo
+2. Right click the project Database\SQL.Accountgo and select Rebuild.
+3. Right click the project Database\SQL.Accountgo and select Publish.
+4. In "Target database connection", click "Edit" button.
+5. Select existing database connection or create a new one.

 # Initialized Data
 On your first run, if you successfully Publish Database\SQL.AccountGo you will get an empty database.
 Let's get your DB Initialized with sample master data.'